Oakland, California: City beginnings

 In 1851, three men—Horace Carpentier, Edson Adams, and Andrew Moon—began developing what is now downtown Oakland.
 In 1852, the Town of Oakland was incorporated by the state legislature.
 During this time, Oakland had 75–100 inhabitants, two hotels, a wharf, two warehouses, and only cattle trails.
 Two years later, on March 25, 1854, Oakland re-incorporated as the City of Oakland.
 Horace Carpentier was elected the first mayor, though a scandal ended his mayorship in less than a year.
 In 1853, a preparatory academy was founded in Oakland that soon became the College of California, and in 1869, the first campus of the University of California.
 The university moved just north to Berkeley in the 1870s.

 During the 1850s, just as gold was discovered in California, Oakland started growing and further developing because land was becoming too expensive in San Francisco.
-People in China were struggling financially as a result of the First Opium War, the Second Opium War, and the Taiping Rebellion, so they began migrating to Oakland, many of whom were recruited to work on railroads.
+People in China were struggling financially as a result of the First Opium War, the Second Opium War, and the Taiping Rebellion, so they began migrating to Oakland, and many were recruited to work on railroads.
 However, the Chinese struggled to settle because they were discriminated against by the white community and their living quarters were burned down on several occasions.

 The city and its environs quickly grew with the railroads, becoming a major rail terminal in the late 1860s and 1870s.
 In 1868, the Central Pacific constructed the Oakland Long Wharf at Oakland Point, the site of today's Port of Oakland.

 A number of horsecar and cable car lines were constructed in Oakland during the latter half of the 19th century.
 The first electric streetcar set out from Oakland to Berkeley in 1891, and other lines were converted and added over the course of the 1890s.
 The various streetcar companies operating in Oakland were acquired by Francis "Borax" Smith and consolidated into what eventually became known as the Key System, the predecessor of today's publicly owned AC Transit.